 During the project's planning, split the main tasks into smaller actions and assign the employees responsible for them

-Schedule the project with connection to the delivery of materials, days off for employees and, if possible, some spare time in case of any delays
+Schedule the project in connection to the delivery of materials, days off for employees and, if possible, some spare time in case of any delays

 Control the budget from the very start and update it with every new expense